kid-icarus/icarusbot-coinflip/README.md

 Take fate into your own hands.
 Go ahead.

 Available commands:
--`!flip` - Takes fate into your own hands
+ - `!flip` - Takes fate into your own hands